 The discount given for bundling policies varies drastically by insurance company.

-According to data compiled by Quadrant Information Services for Insurance.com, savings from bundling auto and home insurance policies with a single insurance company averaged about 7.7 percent nationwide.
-Average savings for bundling auto and renters insurance was 4.9 percent.
+According to data compiled by Quadrant Information Services for Insurance.com, savings from bundling auto and home insurance policies with a single insurance company averaged about 8 percent nationwide for car insurance.
+Average auto insurance savings for bundling auto and renters insurance was 4.9 percent, for bundling with a life policy, the auto savings was 1.6 percent.

 And that is just your auto insurance discount.